grafana/loki/docs/sources/configure/_index.md

 # CLI flag: -compactor.working-directory
 [working_directory: <string> | default = ""]

-# The shared store used for storing boltdb files.
-Supported types: gcs, s3,
-# azure, swift, filesystem, bos, cos.
-If not set, compactor will be initialized
-# to operate on all the object stores that contain either boltdb-shipper or tsdb
-# index.
-# CLI flag: -compactor.shared-store
-[shared_store: <string> | default = ""]

-# Prefix to add to object keys in shared store.
-Path separator(if any) should
-# always be a '/'.
-Prefix should never start with a separator but should always
-# end with it.
-# CLI flag: -compactor.shared-store.key-prefix
-[shared_store_key_prefix: <string> | default = "index/"]

 # Interval at which to re-run the compaction operation.
 # CLI flag: -compactor.compaction-interval
 [compaction_interval: <duration> | default = 10m]